 Do you know what you need to do on average to become its owner?
 If we talk about weekly draws with $1 tickets, you would need to spend $1,000 every weekend for 270 years.

-To be sure, you think that this statistic does not apply to you, and you will beat millions of other candidates!
+You think that this statistic does not apply to you and that you will beat millions of other candidates!

 To illustrate this fact, we want to provide you with some odds of different events:

-Exciting calculations are provided in John Hay's book Taking Chances.
+John Hay's book Taking Chances provides exciting calculations.
 According to statistics, a healthy middle-aged male's probability of death in the next year is 1:1,000.
 Thus, the odds of dropping dead within one hour are 1:9,000,000.

 This means that if you buy a ticket one hour before a draw, you would rather die than become an owner of the jackpot!

 So, why do we get in line to purchase lottery tickets?
-This happens due to optimism bias that makes us ignore the probability of winning and prefer illusive chances.
+This happens due to optimism bias, which makes us ignore the probability of winning and prefer illusive chances.

 What Should a Smart Gambler Do?